How to use graphic design effectively in the B2B IT industry

 White papers, brochures and line cards are industry standards but don’t usually leave much room for visual design.
 Large amounts of content have to be crammed into a defined amount of space and there’s no finagling with dimensions when it comes to print.

-Typography is key to effectively presenting content while maintaining design hierarchy and adequate white space.
+Typography is key to effectively presenting high quality content while maintaining design hierarchy and adequate white space.
 Not all typefaces are created equal and not all typefaces can work on every medium.
 For example, Sans-Serif typefaces with wide, evenly space kerning work well as website headers, but aren’t as successful when space is an issue.
 Using color is another way to differentiate hierarchy when white space is hard to come by.

 Pro tip: When you’re speaking to a technical audience, excessive eye-catching graphics can actually degrade the clarity of the information you’re trying to convey.
 Make it professional and readable but remember that you don’t have to dress it up every time.
 You can use typography as a design tactic for maintaining the essence of technical content.